If you're on the market for a custom designer engagement ring at a fair price, this Ritani review is for you.

-Before going straight to their loose diamond selection, the Ritani website has an education section where you can brush up on your diamond knowledge briefly before browsing.
+Before going straight to their loose diamond selection, note that the Ritani website has an education section where you can brush up on your diamond knowledge briefly before browsing.

 I'm choosing a 1.21 carat natural radiant cut diamond from Ritani's catalogue of over 80,000 loose diamonds.
 They also carry fancy yellow diamonds and lab grown diamonds, if you want either of those.

-It doesn't really matter where you start- diamond, setting, or gemologist.
+It doesn't really matter where you start-diamond, setting, or gemologist.
 Each process is the same.
 You can choose your own diamond grades narrowing down to preference.
-All of their diamonds are GIA or AGS certified, which are the only grading reports we recommend.
-Major plus in our book.
+All Ritani diamonds are GIA or AGS certified, which are the only grading reports we recommend.
+Major plus in my book.

 My radiant diamond has SI1 clarity and H color grades.
 I noticed right off the bat that they don't carry I clarity diamonds, which are heavily included.
 While I diamonds are cheap, they're not pretty.
 Places like Zales and Kay have majority of I clarity diamond in their in-store engagement rings being sold for way more than they're worth.

 Ritani's 360˚ viewer has been updated multiple times to be displayed differently.
 Some of them have the viewer and others don't, which is indicated in the corner when browsing the catalog.